anshtiwatne/entry-logger/README.md

 firebase deploy
 ```

+Set up a firebase web project and enable Google auth and Firestore before deploying.

 A PWA is also built for the application, edit the manifest.webmanifest file to customize this PWA.
-The PWA is available for install through Chrome or can be packaged into an app using [PWA Builder](https://www.pwabuilder.com/)
+The PWA is available for install through Chrome or can be packaged into an app using [PWA Builder](https://www.pwabuilder.com/).

 ## Screenshots & Example Use